 The amount of costs is an important factor for future pensions.
-Of all factors affecting pension capital, the amount of costs is the one the responsible authorities have the greatest control over.
+Of the factors affecting pension capital, the size of costs is the one which the responsible authorities have the greatest opportunity to influence.
 In the case of premium pension, however, costs also depend on the saver's own choice of fund.